-Payment of any Lump Sum Deficit Contributions owed to the Fund

-Deficit payments are calculated as an annual amount due by the Fund Actuary.
+- · Payment of any Lump Sum Deficit Contributions owed to the Fund - Deficit payments are calculated as an annual amount due by the Fund Actuary.
 That annual figure is then sub-divided into 12 equal payments for remittance on a monthly basis by Employers.
 To allow for the spread of payments over a 12 month period and to compensate the Fund for lost investment return an element of interest is already included in the monthly amounts to be paid.
-Late payment of these amounts will however incur additional interest.

-- Any rechargeable payments due in respect of Injury Allowances, Gratuities and Added Compensatory years - Any costs arising from initial and annual invoices in respect of strain on the Fund costs arising from the early release of retirement benefits - Lump sum payments arising from the granting of additional pension

-- or Employer initiatives - Exercises - Any costs arising from the termination or exit from the Fund of a solvent employing organisation - charge that would have arisen from such a claim but where no Bond was required by the outsourcing employer.
+Late payment of these amounts will however incur additional interest. - Any rechargeable payments due in respect of Injury Allowances, Gratuities and Added Compensatory years - Any costs arising from initial and annual invoices in respect of strain on the Fund costs arising from the early release of retirement benefits - Lump sum payments arising from the granting of additional pension - Any fees or charges arising from the use of additional or bespoke Actuarial Services or Employer initiatives - Any fees or charges arising from the voluntary participation in Accounting Standards Exercises - Any costs arising from the termination or exit from the Fund of a solvent employing organisation - Any liability settlement charge arising from a claim on a Bond Agreement or similar charge that would have arisen from such a claim but where no Bond was required by the outsourcing employer.
 In these latter circumstances the liability falls to the employer concerned